1759 - Dutch operations in Bengal

 The Dutch squadron, for want of pilots, moved but slowly up the river.

-On November 22, the Dutch squadron anchored just below the British batteries and landed the troops on the western bank, with orders to march to Chinsurah.
+On November 22, the Dutch squadron landed its troops on the western bank, with orders to march to Chinsurah.
 This done, the Dutch ships dropped down the stream again to Melancholy Point (unidentified location).
 Knox was at this time ordered to join Forde, who had with him the main body of the British force, and Clive at once turned his attention to the destruction of the Dutch fleet.

 On November 23, Forde encamped in the suburbs of Chandernagore, 5 km distant from Chinsurah.
 The Dutch on the same evening sent 120 Europeans and 300 Sepoys from Chinsurah to take up a position in the ruins of Chandernagore and bar his further advance without waiting for the cooperation of the troops on the river to catch Forde between two fires.